CERT-Polska/mwdb-core/docs/user-guide/7-Lucene-search.rst

    size:>=500000
    size:">=500000"

-Mwdb supports human-readable file size so instead of specifying the number of bytes, we can refer to larger units like kB, MB and GB.
+MWDB-Core supports human-readable file size so instead of specifying the number of bytes, we can refer to larger units like kB, MB and GB.

 .. code-block::